Ex-Nazi testimony sparks fresh mystery over 1933 Reichstag fire | DW | 27.07.2019

 Known and unknown heroes: People who resisted Hitler

-Fundamental political reform in Germany was the goal of the "Kreisauer Circle".
+Fundamental political reform in Germany was the goal of the Kreisau Circle.
 Helmuth James Graf von Moltke and Peter Graf Yorck von Wartenburg (pictured) were the driving forces behind the movement.
-Some members of the Circle joined the 20 July plot in 1944 and were tried and sentenced to death after the assassination attempt failed.
+Some members of the Circle joined the July 20 plot in 1944 and were tried and sentenced to death after the assassination attempt failed.

 -